roymacdonald/ofBook/chapters/events/chapter.md

 	void mouseEntered(ofMouseEventArgs& args);
 	void mouseExited(ofMouseEventArgs& args);

-Instead of having to start and stop listening to each individual event, openFrameworks comes with some handy helper functions for listening to mouse events, as well as keyboard and touch events.
+Instead of having to start and stop listening to each individual ofEvent, openFrameworks comes with some handy helper functions for listening to mouse ofEvents, as well as keyboard and touch ofEvents.

-So to start listening to the mouse events in a class, named for example `ListenerClass` you just need to use
+So to start listening to the mouse ofEvents in a class, named for example `ListenerClass` you just need to use

 	ofRegisterMouseEvents(this);